909.884.6451

 We hope that the County itself can heal from the conduct of those involved in this lawsuit.
 As much as people accused Mr. Uffer of seeking huge damages, this case was more about opening the books on the behavior of certain elected officials and their staff and less about winning huge awards.”

-The John B. Surr Award is awarded to the member of the legal community who has best exemplified the high standards of the profession and the administration of justice.
+The John B. Surr Award was bestowed upon Philip Kassel, as the member of the legal community who has best exemplified the high standards of the profession and the administration of justice.